remilabs/cpc-2025/stringshift/problem.md

 The following operations on a string are defined:

 - Left shift: A single circular rotation of the string where the first character moves to the end and all other characters shift one position to the left.
-- Right shift: Same as left shift, but the opposite direction.
+- Right shift: Same as left shift, but in the opposite direction.

 For example, the string "abcde" left-shifted would be "bcdea" and right-shifted would be "eabcd".